 Yes, especially if you have a lemon tree in your yard.
 However, it’s more labor intensive than purchasing the powder, but that’s also part of the fun.
 Six fresh lemons will make about five or six tablespoons of lemon powder.

-I suggest starting with organic and unwaxed lemons, cleaned and wiped dry.
-Check for any mold and mildew that might be on the lemons.
+I suggest starting with organic, unwaxed lemons that have been cleaned and wiped dry.
+Check for mold and mildew on the lemons.
 Scrub or wash the lemons to remove any residues.
 You don’t want any icky stuff in your homemade lemon powder.

 Tip: If you juice lots of lemons you can also just use the peel for the powder.

-5. Remove and let cool completely.
-Working in batches add the cooled slices to a spice grinder.
+- Remove and let cool completely.
+Working in batches, add the cooled slices to a spice grinder.
 Grind until the lemon slices turn into a fine powder.

 Since this is made in the oven and not a dehydrator the flavor will have a hint of caramelized flavor, which I personally like.